 Every person in Scouting learns the motto “Be Prepared.”
 And while that can mean a lot of things to a lot of people, ultimately the Boy Scouts of America prepares young people for life.
 We prepare them for life by creating opportunities for learning and growth that foster and strengthen self-confidence, ethics, respect for others, academic skills, and leadership.
 Lessons that stay with them their entire lives.

 Scouting is for youth ages 5-20.
 Our programs include:

-Cub Scouts is for boys in grades 1-5 (or ages 7-10).
+Cub Scouts is for girls and boys in grades k-5 (or ages 5-10).
 From the thrill of shooting an arrow to learning how to transform a block of wood into a race car, Cub Scouts is one thrill after another.
 Cub Scouts promotes activities that lead to personal responsibility, self-confidence, social skills, respect, and honesty.

 Boy Scouts is for boys ages 11-17.
 Here youth lead their own activities and participate in service, community engagement, and leadership development programs.
 Boys can work their way toward earning Scouting’s highest rank, Eagle.
 Scouts are introduced to countless hobbies, interests, sciences, and even future career choices.
 (Beginning February 2019, girls ages 11-17 can join Boy Scouts.
 At that time, the program name will become Scouts BSA.)